EducationalTestingService/Confero/docs/source/install.rst

 When starting, Confero View reads some configuration settings from the ``CONFERO_VIEW_ROOT\settings\app_config.yaml`` file.
 Most of these settings do not need to be changed to simply test that the software is working.
-However one setting **must** be changed in order for Confero View to function without invalid data being collected.
+However three setting **must** be changed / verified in order for Confero View to function without invalid data being collected.

 .. note:: For full details on Confero View configuration options, see the :ref:`config_files_page` section of the manual.